gleb-pp/edhub-2.0/README.md

 ### Production Server

-The global version of EdHub is available at [www.edhub.space](www.edhub.space).
+You can use the public version of EdHub available at [www.edhub.space](https://edhub.space).

 ### Prerequisites
 - [Docker](https://docs.docker.com/get-docker/) (v20.10+)